loboris/MicroPython_ESP32_psRAM_LoBo/README.md

 > This repository can be used to build MicroPython for ESP32 boards/modules with **psRAM** as well as for ESP32 boards/modules **without psRAM.**<br><br>
 > *Building on* **Linux**, **MacOS** *and* **Windows** (including **Linux Subsystem on Windows 10**) *is supported*.<br><br>
-> MicroPython works great on ESP32, but the most serious issue is still (as on most other MicroPython boards) limited amount of free memory.<br>
+> MicroPython works great on ESP32, but the most serious issue is still (as on most other MicroPython boards) the limited amount of free memory.<br>
 > This repository contains all the tools and sources necessary to **build working MicroPython firmware** which can fully use the advantages of **4MB** (or more) of **psRAM**.<br>
 > It is **huge difference** between MicroPython running with **less than 100KB** of free memory and running with **4MB** of free memory.

 <br>

-ESP32 can use external **SPIRAM** (psRAM) to expand available RAM up to 16MB.
+ESP32 can use external **SPIRAM** (psRAM) to expand the available RAM up to 16MB.

 Currently, there are several modules & development boards which incorporates **4MB** of psRAM:<br>